David Penn, Ph.D.

 Welcome to the Penn Lab website!

-I am the Linda-Wagner Martin Distinguished Professor of Psychology at UNC-Chapel Hill and the Associate Director of Clinical Training.
+I am the Linda Wagner-Martin Distinguished Professor of Psychology and Neuroscience, and Director of Psychology Services at the Outreach and Support Intervention Services (OASIS) program in Psychiatry at UNC Chapel Hill.
 I have been at UNC since 1999.

 Previously, I was on the faculty at the Illinois Institute of Technology (IIT) and LSU.
 I received my Ph.D. from the University of Nebraska-Lincoln, under the mentorship of Will Spaulding, Ph.D., and completed my internship at the Medical College of Pennsylvania, at the Eastern Pennsylvania Psychiatric Institute, under the mentorship of Kim Mueser, Ph.D.